British Coastguards and Their Families - An Index

-Provided to GENUKI by Stan Waight and his team of contributors.
+Provided to GENUKI by the late Stan Waight and his team of contributors.

 BRITISH COASTGUARDS 1851 - 1901

 Although the material from the censuses 1841-1901 is as comprehensive as possible, entries for service outside that period are not so.

 However, details from Establishment Books dating from the formation of the Coastguard service in 1822 are now available in the ADM 175 series at The National Archives.
 These may be downloaded from TNA, but the files are very large and the process is a very lengthy one.
 Indexes are being prepared - contact collest[at]btinternet[dot]com for details.

 Further, the records of seamen who joined the Royal Navy between 1853 and 1928 are now online at the National Archives website at http://www.nationalarchives.gov.uk/records/looking-for-person/royalnavyrating1853-1923.htm Coastguards are included in these records, and the initial search is free, but there is a charge for the downloading of an image of the record itself.